onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 The resource attribute \"type:\" may specify a VNF HEAT Orchestration Template Nested YAML file.

-R-53952 A VNF’s Heat Orchestration Template’s Resource **MUST NOT** reference a HTTP-based resource definitions.
+R-53952 A VNF's Heat Orchestration Template's Resource **MUST NOT** reference a HTTP-based resource definitions.

-R-71699 A VNF’s Heat Orchestration Template’s Resource **MUST NOT** reference a HTTP-based Nested YAML file.
+R-71699 A VNF's Heat Orchestration Template's Resource **MUST NOT** reference a HTTP-based Nested YAML file.

 properties